-According to UNESCO science report, today only 29% of researchers are women and only 3% of Scientific Nobel Prizes have been awarded to women.
-While men and women are equally represented in the undergraduate courses in science, technology, engineering and mathematics (STEM fields), the number of women in science and academia drops with each increasing level of qualification.
-Diverse workplaces have been shown to be more productive, more innovative and more creative because people with different background address problems in different ways, ask different questions, and come up with different hypotheses and strategies to solve problems.
-This is one of the reason why the scarce representation of women in academia has serious consequences on the research system.
+According to the UNESCO Science Report, today only 29% of researchers are women, and only 3% of Nobel Prizes in science have been awarded to women.
+Although men and women are often similarly represented in undergraduate courses in science, technology, engineering, and mathematics (STEM), the number of women in academia drops at each successive career stage.
+Diverse workplaces are more productive, innovative, and creative, because people with different backgrounds approach problems in different ways, ask different questions, and develop different ideas and strategies.
+This is one of the reasons why the under-representation of women in academia has important consequences not only for individuals, but for the research system as a whole.

 Of Course!

-One way to address this systematic under-representation of women towards the top of the academic career path (“leaky pipeline”) is to provide role models, women and men, to the students and scientific community.
-A beautiful initiative in this area is a comic book called “Of course!” has been designed, produced, printed and distributed in November 2020 by LMU Munich.
-My story is featured among other eight illustrated interviews of researchers who experienced gender biases and imbalance at home, during their education, and at their work place.
-The aim is to inspire and encourage young women by showing examples of how by making positive changes can lead to a happy and fulfilled life as a scientist.
-Here is my story illustrated by the graphic designer and cartoonist Dominik Wendland.
+One way to address the systematic under-representation of women along the academic career path — often referred to as the “leaky pipeline” — is to provide visible role models for students and the wider scientific community.
+A beautiful initiative in this area is the comic book “Of course!”, designed, produced, printed, and distributed by LMU Munich in November 2020.
+My story is featured alongside eight other illustrated interviews with researchers who experienced gender bias and imbalances at home, during their education, and in the workplace.
+The project aims to inspire and encourage young women by showing how positive change can help make a scientific career both fulfilling and sustainable.
+Here is my story, illustrated by the graphic designer and cartoonist Dominik Wendland.

 Italian projects for female students in STEM